 Khadija (Khad) Bint Misbah is a third-year Ph.D. student in the Clinical-Developmental Psychology program at York University.
 She received her M.A. degree from York University.
 Khad’s research focuses parental causal attributions of children’s behaviour and caregiver sensitivity.
 She hopes to one day contribute to the development of parenting interventions for vulnerable populations, and to subsequently promote positive child development.
 Khad’s research is generously funded through the LaMarsh Centre for Child and Youth Research.

-Marette Abdelmaseh (she/her) is a third year PhD student in the Clinical-Developmental Psychology program at York University.
+Marette Abdelmaseh (she/her) is a fourth year PhD student in the Clinical-Developmental Psychology program at York University.
 She received her undergraduate Specialized Honours degree in Psychology at York University.
-Marette’s doctoral research investigates the impact that various factors may have on maternal-child interaction quality.
-She is also involved in the I-SPARX project and is currently investigating the usefulness of CBT-based interventions for promoting Inuit youth wellness.
+Marette’s doctoral research investigates the relationships among adverse experiences in childhood, emotion regulation in adulthood, and caregiver sensitivity.
+She was also actively involved in the I-SPARX project and investigated the perceived appropriateness of the CBT model for supporting Inuit youth wellness.
 Marette’s doctoral research is funded through the Social Science and Humanities Research Council.

 Mariami Bimm is a fourth-year Ph.D. student in the Clinical-Developmental Psychology program at York University.
 She received her Honours B.Sc. degree from the University of Ottawa and her M.A.Sc. from the University of Waterloo.
 Her research focuses on caregiver sensitivity and infant emotion regulation during stressful relational contexts.
 She is particularly interested in using behavioural measures to enhance current understanding of caregiver and infant stress experiences, and children's subsequent social-emotional development.
 Mariami's research is generously funded through the Ontario Graduate Scholarship program, the Meighen Wright Foundation, and the LaMarsh Centre for Child and Youth Research.